garybernhardt/raptor/README.md

 ## Routes

 Routes are the core of Raptor, and are much more powerful than in most web frameworks.
-They can delegate requests to domain objects, enforce request constraints (like "user must be an admin") [TODO], redirect based on exceptions [TODO], and render views.
+They can delegate requests to domain objects, enforce request constraints (like "user must be an admin") [TODO], redirect based on exceptions, and render views.
 They also automatically apply presenters before rendering.
 For example, here's a `Posts` resource:

     module Posts
       Routes = Raptor.routes(self) do